danidr/mailApp/README.md

 http://localhost:8081/email/all
 ```

-Example of a JSON sended to the service:
+- Example of a JSON received FROM the service:
 ```json
 {
 	"id": 1,